bastihaase/Insight18b-SparkSQL-Array/README.md

 The dataset is based on Amazon purchase data.
 For performance testing, this dataset was used to create larger simulated files.

+The dataset was part of the work associated with the following papers:

+-  R. He, J. McAuley.
+Modeling the visual evolution of fashion trends with one-class collaborative filtering.
+WWW, 2016
+-  J. McAuley, C. Targett, J. Shi, A. van den Hengel.
+Image-based recommendations on styles and substitutes.
+SIGIR, 2015

 ## Engineering Challenges

 The main challenges encountered in this project were: